TheUnknownCod3r/CODIW-Source/README.md

 IW7-Scripts - An Attempt at accurate structuring for GSC, with mostly labelled scripts and functions.

+** Publicly Available Projects **
+The Following Projects are available for Call of Duty Infinite Warfare, Either for IW7-Mod, or Infinity Loader.
+[Synergy](https://github.com/SyndiShanX/Synergy-IW-GSC-Menu) - a Mod Menu for Campaign, MP, and Zombies.
+[YetAnotherModMenu](https://github.com/TheUnknownCod3r/GSC-Related-Mods/tree/main/Infinite%20Warfare) - Two different Versions, one for Inifinity Loader, one for IW7-Mod.
+InfinityLoader edition is more up to date.
 **CREDIT**

 The Following people helped make this possible (From my knowledge).
 If you are missing from this list and feel you deserve a place, open an issue and let me know! <3